mlwiles/vmwaresolutions/vcd/order-pne/index.md

 - Customer VM 192.168.1.2
 - Firewall rule (in green) allowing all traffic from the PNE with destination to the customer edge gateway ip.
-- DNAT redirecting SSH traffic on port 22 to the target customer VM.
+- DNAT rule (in green) redirecting SSH traffic on port 22 to the target customer VM.

 <img src="images/4-pne.png" width="1000" style="border: 1px solid black">